On the enumeration of Tarski fixed points: Introduction

 \section{Introduction}

 Models of behavioral or role equivalence, like the linked concepts of bisimulation~\citep{m-cc-89,p-cais-81}, structural relatedness~\citep{s-se-78} and regular equivalence~\citep{wr-gshnr-83}, have been used to describe alike states in labeled transition systems or compare the structural similarity of actors in social networks.
-Since information on empirically collected networks is generally incomplete, the maximum bisimulation or regular equivalence, however, can be too coarse to be useful for analysis and interpretation; notably, it is well-known that this maximum is trivial on undirected graphs~\citep{be-care-89}.
-Thus, social scientists have also shown interest in the finer instances of these models that networks admit~\citep{bdf-oare-92,bbe-ir-89,be-care-89}.

-Models of behavioral or role equivalence can commonly be described as fixed points of an efficiently computable isotone map on the underlying lattice~\citep{m-cc-89,mb-er-22,s-obc-09}.
-Thus, the existence of minimum or maximum instances as well as the lattice structure of instances follow from the renowned fixed point theorem of Tarski~\citep{t-lftia-55}.
+Instances of such models can commonly be described as fixed points of an efficiently computable isotone map on the underlying lattice~\citep{m-cc-89,mb-er-22,s-obc-09}, and so the existence of minimum or maximum instances as well as the lattice structure of instances follow from the renowned fixed point theorem of Tarski~\citep{t-lftia-55}.

-Hence, listing behavioral or role equivalences can be reduced to enumerating so-called Tarski fixed points, i.e., the fixed points of isotone maps defined on underlying lattices.
-With this motivation, this paper studies the problem of listing Tarski fixed points with particular focus on the lattices of equivalences, quasiorders and binary relations, since they commonly underlie models of behavioral or role equivalence (cf.~\Cref{table:latticesandmodels}).
-In the following, we refer to these three lattices as \emph{relational lattices}.

-Procedures for listing all solutions to a problem are known as enumeration algorithms.
-Since the number of solutions can be several magnitudes larger than the input size, the runtime of an enumeration algorithm is usually measured in reference to its produced output as well.
-Two important complexity notions for enumeration were introduced by Johnson et al.~\citep{jyp-gamis-88}: An enumeration algorithm runs in \emph{incremental polynomial time} if the next solution is produced in time polynomial in the size of the input and previously produced outputs.
-An even stronger requirement is obtained by measuring an algorithm's \emph{delay}, the time spent between two listed solutions: An algorithm runs with \emph{polynomial delay} if the delay is polynomial in the input size.
-Observe that polynomial delay implies incremental polynomial time, but not vice versa.

-Echenique~\citep{e-faegs-07} proposed an algorithm for listing Tarski fixed points of a particular type on a specific lattice, namely Nash equilibria of supermodular games.
-A straightforward adaption of this algorithm to arbitrary Tarski fixed point problems, however, generally requires space exponential in the input size.

-\subparagraph*{Contributions.} In this paper, we make substantial improvements to Echenique's algorithm such that it requires only polynomial space on polymonial-height lattices and runs with polynomial delay in some scenarios.
-Conversely, we prove hardness results on searching at least three fixed points, and finally we discuss the application to the enumeration of bisimulations and other notions of behavioral or role equivalence.
-Specifically, we make the following contributions: